 Responsibilities include developing and maintaining software

-and web pages.
-Projects include town web pages for Purcellville,
+systems and web pages.
+Projects include town web pages for

-the Virginia Dental Association.
-Verde developed, implemented and
+Purcellville, VA and the Virginia Dental Association.
+Verde

 1996-2001 Director of Computer Science, University of Maryland University College

 Responsibilities include recruiting new adjunct faculty, faculty assignments, course syllabus and content reviews, supervising development of new courses, handle student complaints.
 UMUC's student body is composed primarily of adults seeking to finish their university degrees while working.
 Taught: Introductory Programming in C/C++ (CMIS 140), Advanced UNIX and C (CMIS 415), Operating Systems (CMSC 412), Advanced Programming Languages (CMSC 330), Computer Networking (CMIS 435), UNIX with Shell Programming (CMIS 325), and Distributed Systems (CMIS 445).
 CMSC 330 was taught using a compressed video conferencing system (IVN), some sections of CMIS 435 used a broadcast television format (ITV), and CMIS 445 is being presented in a home-study format with computer teleconferencing.
 Also taught many 40-hour sections on Distributed Systems as part of a contract with Bell Atlantic Corporation.

 Produced and maintained a set of web pages for my various courses and for some members of the CMSC and CMIS departments on a Macintosh computer.
 (Address: http://duchon.umuc.edu)

 1994-1996 Director of Computer and Information Science, University of Maryland University College